estroz/kubebuilder/docs/book/src/migration/migration_guide_v2tov3.md

 <aside class="note warning">
 <h1> Migrating to Kubebuilder v3 while staying on the go/v2 plugin </h1>

 You can use `--plugins=go/v2` if you wish to continue using "`Kubebuilder 2.x`" layout and avoid dealing with the breaking changes that will be faced because of the default upper versions which will be used now.
-See that the [controller-tools][controller-tools] `v0.4.1` & [controller-runtime][controller-runtime] `v0.7.0` are just used by default with the `go/v3` plugin layout.
+See that the [controller-tools][controller-tools] `v0.4.1` and [controller-runtime][controller-runtime] `v0.7.2` are just used by default with the `go/v3` plugin layout.
 </aside>

 <aside class="note">